Stewart Kelly interview: Drawing the human form

 Do you give talks or run workshops?
 If so, where can readers find information about these?

 I frequently give talks about my work and facilitate creative workshops.
-I post information on my blog and Facebook page.
+I post information on website and Facebook page.
 Alternatively, groups or individuals can contact me directly to organise a talk or workshop.

 How do you go about choosing where to show your work?